AdguardTeam/AdguardKnowledgeBase/pages/02.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 ![Obsolete Key Exchange](https://cdn.adguard.com/public/Adguard/Blog/https/obsolete_key_exchange.png)

-The thing is that Adguard maintains two encrypted connections: one with the browser, another with the server.
+The thing is that AdGuard maintains two encrypted connections: one with the browser, another with the server.
 For the browser connection, we use a less strong encryption algorithm to achieve higher speed.
 It does not make it insecure as this is a local connection, though, it might be unnecessary.

 **Our plans:**

 * Use a more modern key exchange algorithm in AdGuard for Windows v6.2 beta version.
-* In case we don’t like the new performance rate, keep the old algorithm but add a flag in Adguard settings to enable the modern one.
+* In case we don’t like the new performance rate, keep the old algorithm but add a flag in AdGuard settings to enable the modern one.

 **ETA:**
 * AdGuard for Windows v6.2 featuring the new algorithm has been released in November 2017.